RealGeeks/django-modelclone/README.md

-I don't like the way this feature works because you will save an identical copy of the original object (if you don't get validation errors) as soon as you click that link, and while you don't make the small changes that you want in the new object you have an indentical copy in your database, that might not be what you expected.
+I don't like the way this feature works because you will save an identical copy of the original object (if you don't get validation errors) as soon as you click that link, and if you forget to make the small changes that you wanted in the new object you will end up with a duplicate of the existing object.

 On the other hand, django-modelclone offers an intermediate view, that basically pre-fills the form for you.
 So you can modify and then save a new instance.
 Or just go away without